 When the first piece has passed inspection, the operator runs the remaining parts, using the approved part as a “golden sample” to ensure that the subsequent parts match its quality.
 On new jobs or updated revisions, first-piece inspections are performed and signed off by a member of our quality team for each remaining operation in the process.
 It’s important to note that some of our production processes are performed by outside subcontractors (such as electro-plating or heat treatment).
 In these cases, we work to follow up with our vendors to get the products back within the quoted timeline.

-Once all processes are completed and final product inspection is approved by our QC team, we package and shipper customer requirements and their routing guides.
+Once all processes are completed and final product inspection is approved by our QC team, we package and ship customer requirements and their routing guides.
 If special packaging is required, this is identified in the quoting and engineering stages and ordered ahead of time as needed.

 So, there you have it!
 If you have a project that you need help with, don’t hesitate to get in contact with Precision Machine Fabrication today!
 We are standing by to answer your questions and to create a product that will help your company succeed.

 Contact PMF to start your machine fabrication project today!